 Girls Alpine Skiing- Team finished tied for 1st in slalom, Dana Reynolds was 10th place.
 Team won the giant slalom, Katie Ide was third place.
 2019 CLASS...

 Congratulations to the Boys Nordic Skiing Team- Won both the classical and freestyle pursuit races.
 Carter McPhedran won the classical race, Gabe Fein was the pursuit winner,...

 “Promoting student success in all areas, as we strive for academic excellence while maintaining fiscal responsibility.”

-The next RSU #38 Budget meeting will be held on March 27, 2019, at 6:30 pm in the Maranacook Community High School Student Center.
-There will an opportunity for citizen comment regarding the budget.
+The Annual Budget Meeting will be held on Wednesday, May 15, in the Maranacook Community High School gymnasium at 7:00 pm.
+At this meeting, citizens will vote on the warrant articles of the proposed FY20 RSU #38 School Budget.
 Please make every effort to attend this important meeting.

 Superintendent of Schools

 For a complete listing of all budget documents, please visit our Budget pages.

 Regional School Unit #38 is seeking requests for bids from qualified firms for asphalt paving services at the following locations: Maranacook Community Schools, Millard Harrison Drive, Readfield Maine 04355; Readfield Elementary School, 84 South Road, Readfield Maine; Mt.
 Vernon Elementary School, 1507 North Road, Mt.
 Vernon Maine; Wayne Elementary School, 48 Pond Road, Wayne Maine.
 Installation must be completed by August 21, 2019.